teamdunno/hono-preactssr-deno-pageloader/README.md

 # Hono + (P)react SSR + Deno + DunnoPageloader
-This is a Deno server with the minimal configuration using our own `pageloader` monorepo.
+This is a Hono & Deno server with the minimal configuration using our own `pageloader` monorepo.
 For now it only detects react (`.tsx`) files

 It dosent need any imports to your main file, just add the files directly to the `page` folder and boom!
 Your built-in Hono just showed up